chrismits/Intrusion-Detection/README.md

 # Intrusion-Detection

 This project consists of an Intrusion Detection system for security cameras written in Python.
-If a camera feed detects motion, the user will be notified via text message, along with an imnage of the perpetrator.
+If a camera feed detects motion, the user will be notified via text message, along with an image of the perpetrator.

 Demo can be seen here: https://youtu.be/IJ9UsFXZBgc